cloe-org/.github/conduct/CODE_OF_CONDUCT.md

 We — contributors, maintainers, members, and organization owners — **commit to making this community a respectful, inclusive, and harassment-free space** for everyone.
 That means **everyone**: regardless of age, appearance, disability (visible or not), gender identity or expression, experience level, nationality, race, religion, political and/or sexual orientation, or socio-economic background.

-We are especially committed to uplifting those historically underrepresented in tech and science — including **women, LGBTQIA+ people, people of color, people with disabilities, and early-career researchers**.
+We are especially committed to uplifting those historically underrepresented in tech and science — including **women, LGBTQIA+ people, people of color, people with disabilities, and early-career scientists**.

 We pledge to: